Key takeaways

 That distinction matters enormously when you are choosing art for a contemporary room.
 It is the difference between a piece that commands a wall and one that disappears into it.

-What minimalist wall art actually means
+What does minimalist wall art actually mean?

+Minimalist wall art reduces a composition to its essential elements and gives those elements enough space and scale to communicate fully.
 Minimalism as a design movement emerged in the mid-20th century as a response to the over-decorated, over-referenced quality of the prevailing art and interior culture.
 According to Minimalism as a formal design philosophy, the principle is straightforward: reduce a composition to its essential elements and give those elements enough space and scale to communicate fully.
 Nothing extra.
 Nothing decorative for its own sake.
 What remains should be strong enough to stand without anything propping it up.

 Applied to wall art, this means minimalist wall art is characterized by one or two dominant visual elements, deliberate and confident use of negative space, high contrast between those elements and the background, and compositional precision in how those elements relate to each other and to the edges of the canvas.